earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 <figcaption>.vale.ini</figcaption>

-Additionally to use it effectively you will need to copy an existing style-guide into your repository and customize it to your needs.
-Separating the styles completely from the tool is Vale's biggest strength.
-It's also could be a weakness as the rules you build up are specific to your repository .
+Additionally, to use it effectively, you will need to copy an existing style-guide into your repository.
+Separating the styles from the tool is Vale's biggest strength.
+It's also could be a weakness as the rules you build up are specific to your repository.
 It is easy to write and customize rules but hard to share them back as they need to live in your source code repository.

  Besides the official Vale style guides [Buildkite](https://buildkite.com/blog/linting-the-buildkite-docs), [Linode](https://github.com/linode/docs/tree/develop/ci/vale/styles), and [Write The Docs](https://github.com/testthedocs/vale-styles) have rules online that you can copy into your repo or use as inspiration for your own rules.

-If you are taking linting documentation seriously and can take the time to set up a style that works for you then Vale is the way to go.
-The rules of most other tools can be implemented inside value and many already are.
+If you are taking linting documentation seriously and can take the time to set up a style that works for you, then Vale is the way to go.
+The rules of most other tools can be implemented inside value, and many already are.

 ### Coverage